fatzebra/magento2-fatzebra/README.md

 1. Login to the Magento Admin area (this is commonly at https://www.yoursite.com/admin, however it may be different)
 2. From the menu on the left hand side select Stores and then Configuration
 3. Under the Configuration menu select Sales and then Payment Methods
-4. Under the PMNTS payment method set the configuration details as required
+4. Under the Fat Zebra payment method set the configuration details as required
 5. Once the configuration has been entered click Save Config – this will commit the changes to the database.
 The payment method can now be tested.

 Notes on Fraud Shipping Maps